Cookies on the Healthspan site

 To help get an idea of what 700-1,200mg looks like: an 8oz glass of milk or fortified soya milk contains around 300mg calcium, an 8oz pot of low-fat fruit yogurt will give you around 345mg, and a 3oz serving of sardines with a large green salad should provide you with around half of your recommended daily intake.4

 To help it on its way, calcium works with other nutrients to increase its absorption - notably vitamin D.5 Taking calcium with vitamin D is said to boost absorption levels by as much 65 percent.
-Our bodies create vitamin D naturally when exposed to sunlight, but this can be in short supply in the UK, which is why the government recommends supplementation throughout autumn and winter months.6
+Our bodies create vitamin D naturally when exposed to sunlight, but this can be in short supply in the UK, which is why the National Institute for Health and Care Excellence (NICE) recommends adults supplement with 10mcg of vitamin D daily all year round.6

 If you're worried you're not getting enough calcium, the solution is not quite as simple as knocking back extra calcium supplements.
 There's no benefit in taking more than you actually need.
 In fact, this can actually create health problems.
 One of those is a rare condition called hypercalcemia which is caused when deposits of calcium build up in your blood which your body can't regulate.7